peregrine-cms/peregrine-toolbox-explore/README.md

 2. Avoids the installation of dev tools on your host system
 3. Allows you to use your preferred IDE

+Peregrine Toolbox achieves the goals above by packaging all development tools on a Docker image.
+Once started, the Docker container writes all source code projects to a directory on your host system.
+This allows you to use any IDE or editor on your system.
+When you are ready to build, simply run the build using the interactive shell that the Peregrine Toolbox provides.

 ## Install Peregrine Toolbox

 1. Install [Docker Desktop](https://www.docker.com/products/docker-desktop).